-The Institute is structured to meet part of one outcome within the Health and Ageing Portfolio: Outcome 8: Health Investment: Knowledge, information and training for developing better strategies to improve the health of Australians.
+The Institute is structured to meet part of one outcome within the Health and Ageing Portfolio.
+Outcome 9: Health Investment: Knowledge, information and training for developing better strategies to improve the health of Australians.

-The Institute has three Output Groups under Outcome 9:
+The Institute has three Output Groups under Outcome 9;

-Output Group 1: Specific services to the Minister and Parliament, required under the Australian Institute of Health and Welfare Act 1987 Output Group 2: National leadership in health-related and welfared-related information and statistics output Group 2.
-Networks react sing minimeruri elacted and wenare-related information and statistics Output Group 3.
-Collection and production of health-related and welfare-related information and statistics
+Output Group 1: Specific services to the Minister and Parliament, required under the Australian Institute of Health and Welfare Act 1987 Output Group 2: National leadership in health-related and welfare-related information and statistics

-Output would submet any production or relative lated and weirare-related information and statis.
-The institute provides services to other government entities shown as non-specific.
+Output Group 3: Collection and production of health-related and welfare-related information and statistics The Institute provides services to other government entities shown as non-specific.